tinuva/SDRPlusPlusBrown/readme.md

 2022.06.05

 * merging from upstream.
-Project is still on hold because war in my village (grid locator KO80ce).
+Project is still on hold because war in my village (grid myGrid KO80ce).

 2022.09.06